arungudelli/python.shiksha/content/en/library/built-in-functions/exec-built-in-functions-in-python/index.md

 ---
-title: "python exec() function syntax,usage and examples"
+title: "Python exec() function syntax,usage and examples"
-description: "The 'exec()' function is a one of the built-in functions in python"
+description: "The 'exec()' function is a one of the built-in functions in Python"
 date: "2022-07-05T05:00:05+09:00"
 draft: false
 link: "exec() Built-in functions"